 2011 911 GT3 RS 4.0

 While the racecars really stole the show for me, this incredible Maritime Blue GT3 RS 4.0, along with the three other paint-to-sample GT3 RS 4.0’s next to it were impossible to ignore.
 The 911 GT3 RS 4.0 is the most desirable version of arguably the best GT3 RS that has been built, the 997.
-The 997 was the right balance between old and modern, and most importantly it was the last RS powered by the legendary Mezger flat-six.
+The 997 was the right balance between old and modern, and most importantly, it was the last RS powered by the legendary Mezger flat-six.
 The 4.0 took it to another level.
-It was 22 pounds lighter thanks to many carbon parts, and it’s engine made almost 500 horsepower and used the crankshaft from the 911 RSR.
-The vast majority of the 600 GT3 RS 4.0 were white or black, 39 cars were finished in paint-to-sample colors, an option not available to most customers.
+It was 22 pounds lighter thanks to many carbon parts, and its engine made almost 500 horsepower and used the crankshaft from the 911 RSR.
+The vast majority of the 600 GT3 RS 4.0 were white or black; 39 cars were finished in paint-to-sample colors, an option not available to most customers.

 Whoever specced this car had impeccable taste.